Tommo-L/NEO3-Development-Guide/en/RPC/api/getbestblockhash.md

 ﻿# getbestblockhash Method

-Returns the hash of the tallest block in the main chain.
+Returns the hash of the latest block of the main chain.

 ## Example